lucas-t-reis/BioVis-IEEE-2020/README.md

 >AHABDJBCC
 >AAABBBCBA

-- [ ] Characterize (i.e, the relationship between cases and their attributes) suicide cases in families with high incidences of a given clinical attribute (such as depression)
+- [ ] Compare clinical information for suicide cases with their immediate relatives (siblings, parents, and children).

 >Explorar grafo e clicar no vertice mostra em comum